 #8: Heart-Print Bandana With Custom Leather Tags (Reversible Design, No-Sew Option)

-Your puppy tilts his head during photos, and that plain collar just disappears.
-This reversible bandana features a white heart pattern on one side, contrasting solid on the other, plus two custom leather tags.
-You’ll need 1/2 yard of cotton fabric ($4 at any craft store), a leather scrap ($2), and 20 minutes.
-No sewing machine required if you use fabric glue and iron-on hem tape.
+Maybe your puppy loves to tilt his head and that plain collar just disappears?
+This cute reversible bandana has a white heart on one side and a contrasting solid on the other, plus two custom leather tags.
+You will need 1/2 yard of cotton fabric ($4 at any craft store), a leather scrap ($2), and 20 minutes.
+You do not need a sewing machine if you use fabric glue and iron-on hem tape.

-It coordinates with neutral home decor better than bright polyester versions, which means guests see your styled space first and dog accessories second.
-The reversible design gives you two looks from one project, so you can match seasonal pillows or rotate based on your mood.
-Three strangers at the farmers market asked where I bought Graham’s bandana last weekend.
+It looks better with neutral decor than a bright polyester version, so your guests will see your stylishly decorated space first and the dog accessories second.
+And since it’s reversible, you get two looks for the price of one project and can either match the seasonal pillows or just change it up based on your mood.
+Last weekend at the farmers market, three people asked me where I bought Graham’s bandana.

-Wash on gentle, air dry to prevent leather cracking.
-Make matching treats to complete the coordinated look with 12 Easy DIY Dog Treat Recipes Your Pup Will Love.
-For pups with sensitive skin, choose organic cotton and skip synthetic blends—healthier materials matter as much as what’s in their food from 10 DIY Dog Food Recipes for Your Furry Farmer Friends.
+Wash on gentle cycle, and air dry to avoid leather from cracking.
+Try making some matching treats to complete the look.
+Check out these 12 Easy DIY Dog Treat Recipes Your Pup Will Love.
+If your dog has sensitive skin, it may be a good idea to opt for organic cotton, and skip the synthetic blend.
+Find out why in 10 DIY Dog Food Recipes for Your Furry Farmer Friends.

 📸 Photo credit: Instagram @ourbuddygraham